adityaramesh/banyan/README.md

 # Agenda

-- Test the schema.
-- Test the server program on duncan using a Python script that issues requests.
 - Test the server program from another node.
 - Test the server program from liz.
 - Write code to handle things like cancellation correctly.